 The organization may be dissolved with previous notice of at least fourteen (14) calendar days and a two-thirds (2/3) vote of those present at any Regular or Special Meeting.
 Upon the dissolution of the organization, its assets remaining after payment, or provision for payment, of all debts and liabilities of the organization shall be distributed to a nonprofit fund, foundation or corporation which is organized and operated exclusively for charitable purposes and which has established its tax exempt status under Section 501(c)(3) of the Internal Revenue Code.

 XVI.
 PARLIAMENTARY AUTHORITY.

-“Robert’s Rules of Order” shall govern meetings when they are not in conflict with these Bylaws.
+“Robert’s Rules of Order” shall govern meetings to the extent that they are not in conflict with the provisions of these Bylaws.

-If any part of these Bylaws shall conflict with the decisions, policies or procedures adopted by the Menlo Park City School Board, they shall be deemed null and void and the decision of the School Board shall, in all cases, control.
+If any part of these Bylaws shall conflict with the decisions, policies or procedures adopted by the School Board, they shall be deemed null and void and the decision of the School Board shall, in all cases, control.

-These Bylaws were adopted by the Organization with a majority vote during a meeting properly called on 10/2017 and shall take effect immediately.
+These Bylaws were adopted by the organization with a majority vote effective as of 10/23/2018 and shall take effect immediately.

 Hillview Middle School